ricoberger/vault-secrets-operator/README.md

 #### Kubernetes Auth Method

-The recommanded way for the authentication is the Kubernetes auth method.
-There for you need a service account for the communication between Vault and the Vault Secrets Operator.
+The recommended way to authenticate is the Kubernetes auth method, which requires a service account for communication between Vault and the Vault Secrets Operator.
 If you installed the operator via Helm this service account is created for you.
 The name of the created service account is `vault-secrets-operator`.
 Use the following commands to set the environment variables for the activation of the Kubernetes auth method:

 ```sh
 export VAULT_SECRETS_OPERATOR_NAMESPACE=$(kubectl get sa vault-secrets-operator -o jsonpath="{.metadata.namespace}")